Did you know that there is a very specific grammatical rule that governs the order in which a string of adjectives should be listed?

 What is it about the first option that rings true to the ear while the others do not?
 It’s a rule of word order we call “The Royal Order of Adjectives.”

 One of the simplest rules of English grammar tells us that adjectives precede the nouns that they modify or describe.
-But when there is more than one adjective before the noun, there is a very precise (and rarely violated) rule of order:
+But when there is more than one adjective before the noun, there is a very precise (and occasionally violated) rule of order, as seen in the image on the right, from stgeorges.co.uk

 Have students work collaboratively to create a generalization about the order in which adjectives go together.